 (3) If there is no other person in attendance of the birth, the parent or legal guardian must arrange for the collection and submission of an appropriate specimen.

 (4) If the newborn is transferred to another institution prior to 48 hours of age, the receiving health institution must collect and submit an appropriate specimen.

-The first specimen shall be collected between 48 hours and five days of age.
+The first specimen shall be collected between 24 and 48 hours of the newborn's life.
 Except: